Chicago Product Liability Attorney

 The term ‘Defective Product’, or a case against a manufacturer for ‘Product Liability’ often brings to mind dangerous products.
 Products such as children’s toys, cribs, day beds, and car seats often come to mind.
 Because of an abundance of television commercials, you might also think of dangerous drugs or medical devices once promoted as medical breakthroughs, now suspected of having seriously injured or killed patients.

 A defective product is one in which the safety of the product – or a component of the product – has been compromised and caused injury.
 A product that is found to be unreasonably dangerous when used for the purpose intended, or unsafe for reasonably foreseeable uses, can result in a product liability case.

-Defective products have been found in all areas of life and are commonly responsible for injuries that could have, and should have been prevented.
+Defective products have been found in all areas of life.
+Defect products are commonly responsible for injuries that could have, and should have been prevented.

 Product liability sounds complicated and often can be.
 In its simplest form, the only rule you have to remember is that the manufacturer of a product owes the consumer the obligation to “manufacture” and “design” a product that is reasonably safe.
 If the product is “unreasonably dangerous” or if it is “unsafe for reasonably foreseeable uses,” then the manufacturer is liable for injuries that are caused by the product.

 Another way to evaluate if you may have a products liability case is to ask yourself the following question, “Did the product do something or act in such a manner that I did not expect?”
 If the answer is yes, then contact our Chicago product liability lawyers to explore a products liability claim.

 How do You Prosecute a Products Liability Case?